-The Warrens continued to live there during the 1918-1919 winter season, but spent the next two seasons at 20 Gloucester with Helen Warren’s parents, Washington and Caroline (Wadleigh) Thomas.
+The Warrens continued to live at 282 Marlborough during the 1918-1919 winter season, but spent the next two seasons at 20 Gloucester with Helen Warren’s parents.

 During the 1919-1920 winter season, 282 Marlborough was the home of banker Robert Sturgis Potter and his wife, Dorothy (Tweedy) Potter.
-By 1921, they had moved to 107 Beacon.
+By the next season, they had moved to 107 Beacon.

 282 Marlborough was not listed in the 1921 Blue Book.

 By the 1921-1922 winter season, the Warrens were once again living at 282 Marlborough.
 They continued to live there in 1924, but by 1925 had moved to his family’s home at 261 Marlborough after his mother’s death in May of 1924.